bitterhalt/comfy-shell/README.md

 > _02.12.27_

 - [x] adapt new window_manager.api --> Mostly done, I think 👍🏻
-- [ ] add some settings to control ignis, just simple things like restart etc.
 - [x] add bluetooth in panel
 - [ ] cleanup the code and make syntax more consistenta
 - [x] add small time stamps to notifications